 The SoC Act provides that all children who have a mother and a father (actual or presumed) are of equal status under the law, regardless of whether their parents were married or not.
-For the purposes of inheritance this applies to children whose fathers die without a A document that sets out what a person wants to happen to their money and other property after they die. or where the will was made after 1 March 1975 (the commencing date of SoC Act), and where paternity was established before the father’s death.
+For the purposes of inheritance this applies to children whose fathers die without a will or where the will was made after 1 March 1975 (the commencing date of SoC Act), and where paternity was established before the father’s death.

 While the amended SoC Act provides presumption of parentage for children conceived through assisted procedures, it omits a provision for equality of status, and the transitional provisions exclude property interests or the vesting of property interests prior to the amendments.
 People in domestic relationships with children or step-children they wish to benefit should obtain legal advice about making express provisions for inheritance in a will.
 See also ‘Claims on a deceased partner’s estate’, below.